fdeblasio/pokeemerald-expansion/notes.md

 ### Moves
 - Tailwind tutor?
+- Aqua Ring heals more with Water Bubble?
+In rain?
 - Consolidate Ever Grande tutor code
 - Add regular moves with GMax effects?
 - Find way for Rotom to learn special moves by level up (for relearning).
 Currently have TMs, but not all moves (Hydro Pump/Leaf Storm) are TMs